douobb/2025-AI-FinalProject/README.md

 1. copy or moved the `data_split/processed_no_epiceter` folders to current folder
 2. create `sea_removed` and `prediction` folder and their subfolders following the provided structure
 3. execute `remove_sea_color.py`.
 You should see modified images appearing in the `sea_removed`
+Note: inspect and adjust the output directories to your environment

 Ensure the following structure:
 ```